Reet1992/Analysis-of-Boston-Crime-Report-Final/Analysis-of-Boston-Crime-Report-master/README.md

 Using the Crime_Location_Data.txt document produced by the above python script, the Get_Census_Survey_Data.R scipt may be used to collect response data from the 2015 ACS survey for the Census Tracts in Crime_Location_Data.txt, producing a csv titled Boston_Census_4_Join.csv.

 After this is done, the Census_Data_Merge.R script merges the Original Dataset, Boston_Crime_Data.csv, with Boston_Census_4_Join.csv to produce the final merged document of the two datasets, which is titled Merged_Census_Crime_Data.csv.

+## Primary investigation

+In order to deploy the primary investigation, run the boston.R which will make the label ("level_of_violation") and will make several ggplots which shows the crime Trend of Friday Data and Decision Rule Segregation of WeekDays and WeekEnds Crime Rule.
+The Decision Rule will clearly able to tell that the strong violated crime infected Day which is Friday Belongs to the Weekdays Decision Rule which has a different Probability from the Weekends crime Rule.

+### Prediction Model on python

+User needs to run the crime_prediction.ipynb which will tell about the prediction model (decision Tree) and later it will show the feature clustering through support vetor machine classifier with both linear and rbf kernel.